VSNSPravallika/mcis6273-f24-datamining/README.md

 the most efficient algorithms to solve problems in science, commerce, healthcare, government, the humanities, and many other fields of human endeavor.

+Data mining is the process of searching and analyzing a large batch of raw data in order to identify patterns and extract useful information.

 ---

 **GitHub Repository Link:** <https://github.com/VSNSPravallika/mcis6273-f24-datamining.git>